-To perform a comprehensive test on your e-bike battery, there are five tasks you’ll need to do.
+How to test an e-bike battery, There are five tasks you’ll need to do.
 First, prepare the battery by charging it and removing it from the bike.

 Then, perform a battery load test with a multimeter.
 Using the same multimeter, then test the voltage, current, and resistance.